ThibeauK/forumistic-blog/posts/post13.md

-‘A Dao of technology?’ by Barry Allen deletes pre-established anti-technological animosity intertwined with Daoistic beliefs.
+In ‘A Dao of technology?’ <a href="https://link.springer.com/content/pdf/10.1007/s11712-010-9158-1.pdf?pdf=button" target="_blank"> [22] </a>, Barry Allen deletes pre-established anti-technological animosity intertwined with Daoistic beliefs.
 The text visualises researchers inability to comprehend Daoism’s technological concerns.
 Chinese households employed labor-saving devices.
 Their perception of technological instability found in the ethics of engineering, not the machine itself.